yzhang34/Instant-FLIM-Control/README.md

-# PM-FLIM-Control
+# Instant-FLIM-Control
-In vivo high-speed, long-term, four-dimensional phase multiplexing FLIM in intact brains
+An open-source LabView program to control the instant FLIM system

 ## License & Copyright